Cerasys/prescelta/public/content/about1.md

 In 2020, I was a "classically trained code monkey."
 I hated it.

 I went rogue with a few of my college friends and started our own card game brand, JailBird, a party game about framing your friends for bird crimes.
-... and then instantly got _dropkicked by Covid._
+... and then instantly _got shut down by Covid._

 We needed to run playtests, but people weren't allowed within 6 feet of each other. **Shoot.**
 I was making organic content on YouTube and Instagram but barely saw any progress.